 - Manufacturing processes waiting for component delivery

-- Having to make too many clicks in a website or software to accomplish a small task
+- Having to make too many clicks on a website or software to accomplish a small task

 Producing more of a product than can be consumed at the time creates the waste of overproduction.
 Making too much of something (or making it too early) creates other types of waste.
-Overproduction is of particular concern because it tends to exacerbate the wastes of transportation, inventory and motion.
-Examples include;
+Overproduction is of particular concern because it exacerbates transportation, inventory, and motion wastes.
+Examples include:

 - Production of components before the next stage in the process is ready to receive them